Introduction to PostgreSQL Data Types

 6. Boolean Data Types

 Boolean is one of the data types supported by PostgreSQL.
 This data type can store two values only that are “True” and “False”.
-In usual cases, the Boolean values are used to verify if the statement is correct as when the statement is correct, it returns the true value else the value will be false.
-This data type is also used while decision making and based on either of the two values, the decision has to be taken by the program.
+In usual cases, the Boolean values are used to verify if the statement is correct as when the statement is correct, it returns the true value; else, the value will be false.
+This data type is also utilized in decision-making, where the program needs to make a choice based on one of two values.

 Example: “True”, “False”